Do You Know Your Digital Marketing Terms?

 Digital Marketing Terms Everyone Should Be Familiar With

-Whether you are just beginning your digital marketing journey or have already started, there are a number of digital marketing terms you will want to be familiar with to make things easier.
+Whether you are just beginning your digital marketing journey or have already started, there are several digital marketing terms you will want to be familiar with to make things easier.
 This knowledge will allow you to ask better questions and be more informed about the terms you’ll encounter and what they mean.

 An impression is simply a view of your ad.
 It could be a banner ad, video ad, or text-ad.
 One view = one impression.
 If the same person sees your ad multiple times, they’ll count as multiple impressions.
 Unique impressions are the number of unique people who saw your ad, regardless of how many times they viewed it.
 If the same person sees your ad on multiple devices (desktop, phone, tablet) they’ll count as a unique impression for each device.